fmaste/Haskell/doc/EvaluationStrategies.md

 ## Strictness

-[Lambda Calculus](Lambda.md) has two main reduction models:
+[Lambda Calculus](Lambda.md) has two prevailing evaluation strategies:
-- Strict: All arguments are evaluated before entering the body of a function.
+- Strict/eager: All arguments are evaluated before entering the body of a function.
 - Non-strict: The arguments are evaluated only when required.

 If you have this example function shown below: